openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Goals

-- Solve some of the current known problems related to adding few workers to a single control-plane node cluster.

-- Define a sensible value for the "Infrastructure Topology" parameter in the various configurations a single control-plane node cluster may be deployed in.

 - Deal with the "floating ingress" issue encountered in "none"-platform single control-plane node clusters which have worker nodes added to them.

 - Define how the installer may be modified to generate the worker ignition manifest, even when doing bootstrap-in-place "none"-platform single control-plane node cluster installation

+- Define a sensible value for the "Infrastructure Topology" parameter in the various configurations a single control-plane node cluster may be deployed in.

 ### Non-Goals